 Change Your Current Shell

-To change your current shell simple run the shell you want to use on the command line.
+To change your current shell simply run the shell you want to use on the command line.
 For example to use the Z Shell:

 [savona@putor ~]$ zsh [savona@putor]~%